quintans/ezSQL/README.md

 goSQL is the same as this project, but in Go.
 The documentation in goSQL is more complete.
-The one thing note implemented in ezSQL is the CASE statement.
-When I have time I will implement it.

 Main Features:
 * SQL DSL